Celestron® NexStar 11-GPS

 You can view the manual for the NexStar 11-GPS here, and for the Super C8 Plus here.
 This version of the manual for the Super C8 Plus is actually not the same as the one that came with the telescopes, but the information it contains should still be useful.
 A copy of the manual that came with the telescopes is available in room 1630 for anyone who wishes to see it.

 Courtesy of Tom Fuller, there is also a condensed, step-by-step set of instructions for how to use the NexStar 11-GPS, which you can view here.
 This telescope uses the GPS to determine its location (latitude and longitude), and it has an electronic compass to determine in which direction north lies.
 As of this writing (11/08), using this built-in compass introduces a large error in the alignment of the telescope.
 This may be due to stray magnetic fields from the telescope tripod, enclosure or hardware, or from the roof deck, or it may be that the compass merely needs to be calibrated.
 The NexStar 11 has a utility in its menu for performing this calibration.
-In any case, Tom Fuller’s directions give a manual alignment procedure, which you can perform with the aid of a hand-held compass and a spirit level (both of which are kept with the telescope), and which should work well.
+In any case, Tom Fuller’s directions give a manual alignment procedure, which you can perform with the aid of a hand-held compass or by lining up the telescope with the lines of the Broida roof deck, and with a spirit level or the alignment marks that are now at the top of the telescope yoke, and which should work well.